petabyt/windows-gtk/README.md

 which went down sometime in 2018.
 I created it while working on
 the [mlinstall](https://github.com/petabyt/mlinstall/) project.

-See Makefile and test.c for a quick example.
+See `example/` for a quick example.
 Or, use this one liner:
 ```
 x86_64-w64-mingw32-gcc main.c -Iwin32/include win32/lib/* -o test.exe